awmlee/damn_hot_pie/README.md

 ###run_app.py
+(Note 2020:  This is untested.
+I run python3 record_data.py -p &
+and
+python3 server.py &)

 This script combines run of `service.py` and `record_data.py`.
 The recording class from `record_data.py` runs as a separate thread.
 ```